| The captioned symposium was held on January 31, 2006 at

 they concluded that the impacts of immigrants to the wages

 and labor market would not be too big.
+Lastly, the characteristics of their national response are

 the introduction of integrated information control system